celestinonuno/123/README.md

     # Rename the default js_library tar
         YARN_LABEL,
         "//:.yarnrc",
-    ],ed because, when False, yarn_install preserves the node_modules folder
+    ],ed because, when False, yarn_install preserves the node_modules folder repository.
-    # with bin symlinks in the external repository.
 This is needed to link the shared
     # set of deps for example e2es.
     exports_directories_only = False,
     manual_build_file_contents = """\